771 lawsuits — and counting: Wave of virus litigation hits businesses across the U.S.

 Leaders in Washington are contemplating action.

 Here in New York, which remains the global pandemic’s epicenter, more than 250 lawsuits have been filed — the most of anywhere in the nation by far.
-Among them, is a set of lawsuits brought by a nurse’s union against the state and two hospitals.
-They say officials failed to appropriately protect hospital workers with sufficient personal protective equipment (PPE) and ensure a safe workspace for those at higher risk of contracting the illness.
+Among them is a set of lawsuits brought by a nurse’s union against the state and two hospitals.
+(One since has been dismissed.)
+The union contends officials failed to appropriately protect hospital workers with sufficient personal protective equipment (PPE) and ensure a safe workspace for those at higher risk of contracting the illness.
 A similar suit was brought by a union representing state employees in Alaska.

 Families who’ve lost loved ones at a senior-living residence in Atlanta have accused the facility of failing to protect its residents, alleging it allowed events and group meals to continue even as family visits were curtailed.